icanbwell/fhir-server/everything.md

 The FHIR server supports the $everything endpoint of the FHIR specification (https://www.hl7.org/fhir/resource-operation-graph.html).
 This operation is used to retrieve all resources related to the provided resource.
 The $everything operation internally uses graphs to fetch or delete all the resources.
 Here are the graphs that $everything uses underneath: https://github.com/icanbwell/fhir-server/tree/main/src/graphs

-It is mandatory to provide `id` either in query parameter or in path parameter.
+It is mandatory to provide `id` either in search query parameter or in path parameter.
 For example:

 -   <base_url>/4_0_0/Patient/<patient1>/$everything